Jwink3101/PyFiSync/rclone_b2.md

 (See the bottom for noted on using S3 instead of B2)

 B2 is a very inexpensive storage platform that is great for syncing.
-It does have a few limitations, notably the lack of server-side copy.
-As such, any "moves" are actually download+upload+delete.
+It does have a few limitations, notably <strike>the lack of server-side copy.
+As such, any "moves" are actually download+upload+delete.</strike> (This is no longer the case for newer rclone versions with the latest B2 API.
+Therefore, some of these steps may not be necessary).

 As such, we make two major changes to our configuration: